Marc Deora, D.O., Director

 For the last 32 years, he has spent many week-ends abroad teaching the next generation of Osteopaths the skills needed to be competent in Paediatric osteopathy in:

 - Russia (Moscow & St.Petersburg)

 Celia Crook, BSc, B.Ost.

-Celia qualified from the BSO London in 2005 and has been in practice since then.
+Celia is a fully qualified Registered Osteopath with the General Osteopathic Council.
+She qualified from the BSO London in 2005 and has been in practice since then.
 For Celia, osteopathy is about promoting health and well-being of the body, mind and spirit.
 Her aim is to support patients through their healing process in whatever way is best for the individual.

 She has passed a post graduate qualification in Cranial Osteopathy.
 Celia also has a Degree in Applied Psychology.

 Her treatment approach varies according to the patient and their symptoms and uses all osteopathic modalities when appropriate.